Diagnostic Imaging Services

 Fluoroscopy is an imaging technique that uses X-rays to obtain real-time moving images of the internal structures of a patient through the use of a fluoroscope.

-A Radiograph (x-ray) is a quick, painless test that provides doctors with static images of the organs inside your pet’s body.
+A Radiograph (x-ray) is a quick, painless test that provides doctors with static images of your pet’s body.
 Radiographs allow a doctor to see the size and position of organs and may show large abnormal structures such as tumors, growths or fluid.
-This method is particularly effective of identifying bone-related issues.
 Radiographs are performed on an awake patient and rarely require sedation or anesthesia.

 About American College of Veterinary Radiology